Learn about all the Colorado Tree Coalition programs with this narrated PowerPoint presentation created by Susan Hardin.

 Currently Colorado has 4 first place state and national champion blue spruces (Picea pungens).
 Three are in La Plata County about 5 miles northwest of Hermosa, and one outside of Sawpit, Colorado.
 The tree scores are 323.65, 323.71, 319.62, and 315.23 points, The tallest is 180′, followed by 166′, 156′ and 154′, they are listed on the champion tree list.

 The Colorado Tree Coalition Champion Tree Program maintains a database with records of over 700 trees.
 Trees are listed in the registry by their common names.
 The listing only includes the general location of the tree.
 Contact the Colorado Tree Coalition for specific information.

 See the nine Colorado trees listed on the American Forests Register of Big Tree in the sidebar on this page.

 National Champion Cottonwood Tree has died:

-This stately tree, estimated to be over 145 years old, 105 feet tall and nearly nine feet in diameter, has recently met its demise.
+This stately tree, estimated to be over 145 years old, 105 feet tall and 11.5′ feet in diameter, has recently met its demise.
 Read here to find out how they are honoring this large cottonwood.

 Our National Champions

-The state of Colorado has seven (7) National Champion Trees, Visit the American Forests Register of National Big Trees for more information.
+The state of Colorado has nine (9) National Champion Trees, Visit the American Forests Register of National Big Trees for more information.
 Colorado’s two National champion trees are listed on the on the sidebar to the right.